Below, we briefly discuss whether nuclear energy might be sustainable.

 – … without depleting natural resources, degrading the environment, ecosystems or biodiversity

-From a resource management perspective, nuclear energy might not be able to be maintained over the long term if uranium resources/reserves become more scarce.
+Nuclear energy might not be able to be maintained over the long term if uranium resources/reserves become more scarce

 Sources